lostbearlabs/logstory/README.md

 * `end` - a line matching this pattern marks the end of a story.
 * `match` - a line matching this pattern can be part of a story but is neither the beginning nor the end.
 * `required` - at least one line matching this pattern must be part of every story.
 This can be combined with `end` or `match`.
+* `forbidden` - an otherwise valid story will be excluded if it contains a forbidden match.

 ### Regular Expressions